 Master of Science in Engineering Degree: To fulfill requirements for the M.S. degree, 30 credit hours at graduate level are required,.
 Students in the joint program may apply up to 12 credit hours of non-first year course work at the College of Law toward meeting the M.S. degree requirements.
 With the M.S. thesis/project option, students must complete at least 18 credit hours at the graduate level from the College of Engineering, including nine hours of M.S. thesis or six hours of M.S. project.
-With the M.S. course work-only option, students must complete at least 18 credit hours at the graduate level from the College of up to 12 credit hours from the College of Law would be determined in consultation with the associate dean of graduate studies of The University of Toledo College of Engineering.
+With the M.S. course work-only option, students must complete at least 18 credit hours at the graduate level from the College of Engineering.
+The credit of up to 12 credit hours from the College of Law would be determined in consultation with the associate dean of graduate studies of The University of Toledo College of Engineering.

 Juris Doctor Degree: The College of Law requires the successful completion of 89 credit hours.
 The dual degree program would permit up to 12 credit hours of core courses done in the College of Engineering to be applied toward the satisfaction of the 89-hour requirement.
-The 12 hours of course work from the College of Engineering would be determined in consultation with the associate dean of The University of Toledo College of Law.
+The credit of up to12 hours of course work from the College of Engineering would be determined in consultation with the associate dean of The University of Toledo College of Law.

-Graduate Departments UNIVERSITY OF Department of Bioengineering

-Arunan Nadarajah, chair and acting graduate program director
+U ERSIT Graduate Departments Department of Bioengineering Arunan Nadarajah, chair and acting graduate program director